MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Image Preparation and Usage of the Fotorama-Slider
 1. Preparation of Images (optional)
     - Generate Thumbnails and rescale your Images.
     I used "ImageResizer for Windows" rescaled the former full-size images and generated thumbnails.
 The Thumbnails have to have '_thumb', '-thumb', '200x150' or '150x150' in their filename (e.g. image1-thumb.jpg).
 The minimum size should be 64 x 64px.
 Best is 150 x 150px.
     Optionally you can store the Thumbnails to a subfolder './thumbs' but that is not required.
     If you do not provide thumbnails the full-scaled images will be used.
-This will increase load time.
+This will increase load time significantly.

+2. Convert JPGs to WEBPs (optional)
+    To drastically reduce disk-space and download times you may use webp files.
+I do that converson locally on my computer and do NOT used WP for that.
+I use Imagemagick for that with the following powershell commands:

+    ```bat
+    $files = Get-ChildItem ./*.jpg
+    foreach ($f in $files) { magick ($f.BaseName + ".jpg") -quality 50 -define webp:auto-filter:true ($f.BaseName + ".webp") }
+    ```

+    Although the quality is set to 50 percent I can't see any significant difference.

-2. Upload images with ftp (FileZilla) or even Lightroom!
+3. Upload images with ftp (FileZilla) or even Lightroom!
     - Upload the images from Step 1 to your Wordpress site e.g. with Filezilla.
-Upload to the Sub-Folder `imgpath` (see table above) in
+Upload to the Sub-Folder `imgpath` (see table above) to
-./wp-content/uploads/.
-Do not use the WP-standard folders, like ./wp-content/uploads/2020/12!
+./wp-content/uploads/. `imgpath` could be any allowed folder name.
+Do not use the WP-standard folders, like ./wp-content/uploads/2020/12 or so.
         - Example:  ./wp-content/uploads/All_Albums/gallery1
     - Do not use 'thumb' or something like '4x5' or 200x150 or 150x150 (used regex: [0-9]x[0-9]) in the filename for the full-sized image.
 These files will be regarded as thumbnail and therefore ignored for the slider.